gerrowadat/sheet/README.md

 # Get a range and spit it out as CSV
 sheet get SpReAdShEeTiDfRoMUrL 'myworksheet!B3:F8'

-# Print the last 5 populated rows of a worksheet
+# Print the last 5 populated rows of a worksheet (default is 10)
 sheet tail SpReAdShEeTiDfRoMUrL 'myworksheet' --lines=5

 # Output an entire worksheet